badlydrawnrob/python-playground/building-with-fast-api/README.md

 > As your app evolves, make sure models accurately reflect your needs.

-If you add `null` or `unique` constraints later, you'd have to update or replace your original tables.
+As your app evolves, you'll need to update the `planner.tables` model.
+For example, if you add `null` or `unique` constraints to certain fields, you'll have to update or replace your original tables.
+This can be helped along with `sqlite-utils` and JQ.

 ## Errors